mmatschiner/panama/species_tree_estimation/README.md

 #### Summary

-The code in directory `scripts` performs a species tree analysis of SNP data for Neotropical sea catfishes.
+The code in directory `src` performs a species tree analysis of SNP data for Neotropical sea catfishes.

 #### Input